 The Bid Specification and Documents will be ready on or about Thursday, June 25, 2020.
 Platte River will disseminate these materials to pre-qualified Bidders.
 It is the responsibility of each pre-qualified Bidder to ensure that they have received the Bid materials.
 In order to be considered as a potential provider for these Services, a pre-qualified Bidder must submit one (1) electronic copy of its Proposal to ContractAdmin@prpa.org.
 It is the Bidder’s responsibility to ensure that its electronic Proposal is received.

-In order to have its Proposal considered, pre-qualified Bidders are required to participate in a pre-proposal meeting to be held at 10:00a.m., MST, Wednesday, July 15, 2020, at the Rawhide Energy Station, These pre-bid meetings are designed to improve the pre-qualified Bidder’s understanding of the Project scope and answer questions relating to the Project.
+In order to have its Proposal considered, pre-qualified Bidders are required to participate in a pre-proposal meeting to be held at 1:00 p.m., MST, Wednesday, July 15, 2020, at the Rawhide Energy Station, These pre-bid meetings are designed to improve the pre-qualified Bidder’s understanding of the Project scope and answer questions relating to the Project.

 All Bidders are encouraged to submit questions relating to the project by 3:00 p.m., MST, Monday, July 20, 2020, to ContractAdmin@prpa.org.
 Responses to questions received will be sent electronically to all Bidders on or before the close of business on Wednesday, July 29, 2020.